nomawni/Operating-System/README.md

 ### Include changes into the master branch
 One way to do this might be to change to the master branch and merge the feature branch into the master branch.
-This will create a merge commit every time, polluting the history of the master branch with the superfluous merge commtis.
+This will create a merge commit every time, polluting the history of the master branch with the superfluous merge commits.

 This might be avoided by rebasing.
 One would rebase his feature branch onto the current stage of the master branch, which simply reapplies the changes recorded in the commits on the newer state of the master branch.
 This might lead to conflicts as merging does, but those conflict will be resolved commit per commit and not with all changes of the feature branch.